JorgenRingen/microservice-samples/README.md

 # Microservice Samples
-Demonstrates how to write the same sample application with different technologies.
+Shows how the exactly same application can be implemented with different technology stacks.

 ## Application